BCDevOps/devops-platform-workshops/README.md

 ### workshop-labs

 This folder has the content to create an OpenShift compatible `GitBook` based application (docker image) that hosts the desired lab content for students to use during a workshop.
 This image does NOT need to be re-built to incorporate content changes, rather, a re-deploy will pull the latest content based on the environment variable configuration.
+A Configmap with GitBook summary files is required to enable dynamic lab contents, refer to [Slow Release](workshop-labs/README.md) for details.
 To support running multiple courses overlapping, ensure that a branch is created for your course, and then add a "-a|b|c" to the deployment SUFFIX.

 Example URL: <http://ocp101-labs-a.pathfinder.gov.bc.ca/>